captbaritone/grats/website/docs/01-getting-started/03-configuration.md

     // of strings.
 These strings will be joined together.
     //
     // Set to `null` to omit the default header.
-    "tsSchemaHeader": "/** Copyright SomeCorp, 1998..." // Defaults to info about Grats },
+    "tsSchemaHeader": "/** Copyright SomeCorp, 1998...", // Defaults to info about Grats

+    // This option allows you configure an extension that will be appended
+    // to the end of all import paths in the generated TypeScript schema file.
+    // When building a package that uses ES modules, import paths must not omit the
+    // file extension.
+In TypeScript code this generally means import paths must end
+    // with `.js`.
+If set to null, no ending will be appended.
+    "importModuleSpecifierEnding": ".js" // Defaults to no ending, or "" },
   "compilerOptions": {
     // ...
 TypeScript config...